IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ### Foreign Key - Attribute stereotype

-The `Foreign Key` stereotype indicates an `Attribute` has been introduced to a `Class` as a result of a modelled `Association`, for example:
+The `Foreign Key` stereotype indicates an `Attribute` has been introduced to a `Class` as a result of a modeled `Association`, for example:

 ![Foreign Key visual](./docs/images/foreign-key-stereotype.png)

 In this diagram you can see the `CustomerId` attribute has been introduced, with the `Foreign Key` stereotype, as a result of the many-to-one relationship between `Basket` and `Customer`.

-The `Foreign Key` stereotype's are automatically managed when modelling associations.
+The `Foreign Key` stereotype's are automatically managed when modeling associations.
 This stereotype is visualized as a silver key icon.

 ### Text Constraint - Attribute Stereotype